materialsvirtuallab/matcalc/README.md

 Docker images with MatCalc and LAMMPS support are available at the [Materials Virtual Lab Docker Repository].

+## Tutorials

+Anubhav Jain (@computron) has created a nice [YouTube tutorial](https://youtu.be/57Elhe4IIhI?si=KbZh5s7HAyNGvmFT) on how to use MatCalc to quickly obtain properties of materials.

 ## Citing

 A manuscript on `matcalc` is currently in the works.
 In the meantime, please see [`citation.cff`](citation.cff) or the GitHub